shivachemburkar/WQIP-FY23AR/notes/docs/Carlsbad-Watershed-Management-Area/WQIP-Report/Section3-WQ-Improvements.md

 ### 3.4.2 Numeric Goal Strategy Highlights

 Strategy highlights in this section present the efforts to establish and improve riparian habitat/native vegetation in the Escondido Creek HA.
 Riparian/native vegetation are essential components of healthy watersheds that provide critical habitat for wildlife, work as buffers to filter pollutants such as nutrients and sediment, reduce creek bank erosion, and maintain stable creek channel geomorphology.
-For additional strategies implemented in the HA during the reporting period, refer to Appendix D.
+For additional strategies implemented in the HA during the reporting period, refer to [**Appendix D**](/docs/Appendices/Appendices/Appendix%20D%20-%20Strategies).

 #### City of Escondido: Spruce Street Channel Rehabilitation Project (Spruce Street Project)